jberkenbilt/qfs/README.md

     the files that would be pushed
 * Otherwise, update the repository:
   * Create `.qfs/busy` on the repository
   * Apply changes by processing the diff.
-All changes are made to the repository and to the working repository database in memory.
+All changes are made to the repository.
+Ideally, changes would be made to the working database, but this turns out to be impractical.
     * Recursively remove anything marked `rm` from s3
     * For each added or changed file, upload a new version with appropriate metadata.
-Once uploaded, do an immediate head-object (S3 has strong read-after-write consistency) so the in-memory database update can include the object's modification time.
+The original hope was that, once uploaded, we would do an immediate head-object (S3 has strong read-after-write consistency) so the in-memory database update can include the object's modification time.
+The problem is that head-object returns second-granularity timestamps, while list-objects-v2 returns millisecond granularity, so instead, we will have to re-traverse using the working repository database as a cache.
-  * Write the working repository database locally `.qfs/pending/repo/db`
+  * Regenerate the repository database, writing locally to `.qfs/pending/repo/db`
-  * Upload `.qfs/penidng/repo/db` to `.qfs/repo/db` correct metadata
+  * Upload `.qfs/pending/repo/db` to `.qfs/repo/db` with correct metadata
+  * Upload `.qfs/sites/$site/db` with correct metadata
   * Move `.qfs/pending/repo/db` to `.qfs/repo/db` locally
   * Delete `.qfs/busy` from the repository
   * If `-save-site` was given